zeeshanjafri/CP386-assignment-4/README.md

 is why I enjoy taking in projects such as this that give me the opportunity to hone my skills and become a better developer.Website link: https://arifportfolio.com/

+Zeeshan jafri: I am a fourth year computer science student at Wilfrid Laurier University.
+I entered this field so I could have a deep technical understanding of computer software and its applications.
+This will enable me to be able to craft innovative solutions for the problems of tomorrow.
+My dream is to be an entrepreneur in the tech industry, to start a company that creates some industry disruption.
+In the past I have worked as an automation developer, and am starting a DevOps internship at TD this summer.

 License to use this code
 ----------------------------------------------------------------------------
 This is open-source and available for use to anyone.